 - Mindo Ziplines

-Yet Mindo Ziplines offers a lengthier route and their course runs a bit more within the forest and trees.
+Yet Mindo Ziplines offers a lengthier route.
+Their course also runs a bit more within the forest and trees.
 The Mindo Zipline course is 3,640 meters (nearly 12,000 feet) in total, about 500 meters longer than their neighbor.
-The final zipline of the course ends with a grand finale of a 500-meter-long flight through the air, the longest single zipline in Mindo.
+The last zipline of the course ends with a grand finale of a 500-meter-long flight through the air, the longest single zipline in Mindo, Ecuador.

-So we went for the longer zipline course with Mindo Ziplines and it was great.
+After zipping through this lengthy zipline course at Mindo Ziplines, we can personally vouch that it was great.
 The staff is fun yet professional, and we felt safe in their hands.
 They went above and beyond to use our phone to take pictures and video of this awesome experience too.
 We’ve done many zipline canopy tours around the world and Mindo Ziplines has been our favorite one yet.

 Ziplining is one of the best things to do in Mindo for adventure and we highly recommend for thrill seekers!